rx-angular/rx-angular/docs/template/features/render-strategies.md

 # RenderStrategies

 The `RenderStrategies` can be seen as the _core_ of the performance optimization layer.
-They utilize all [`Concepts`](https://github.com/BioPhoton/rx-angular/tree/master/libs/template/docs/concepts.md) explained above in order to provide a streamlined and focused API to master angular rendering and `ChangeDetection`.
+They utilize all [`Concepts`](template/theory/concepts.md) explained above in order to provide a streamlined and focused API to master angular rendering and `ChangeDetection`.

 ## Usage

 Use the corresponding `RenderStrategy#name` as parameter or Input with the `PushPipe` or `LetDirective`.
-By default, they will use the [Local Strategy](https://github.com/BioPhoton/rx-angular/tree/master/libs/template/docs/viewport-prio.md).
+By default, they will use the `Local Strategy`.

 ```html
 <div *rxLet="list$; let list; strategy: 'global'"></div>